JaxTurboNerd/Rossi-Notes/README.md

 # Rossi Notes

-## A Collaborative iOS CRUD notes application designed for sharing dog walking notes
+### A Collaborative iOS CRUD notes application designed for sharing dog walking notes
 ### This project uses the Appwrite SDK for full backend services

+## Table of Contents
+## Installation